Demand Generation Strategy: The Complete B2B Playbook [2026]

 Community Building

 Community is the most under-utilised demand creation channel in B2B.
-Building a community — whether it is a Slack group, a private LinkedIn group, a regular meetup, or a curated event series — creates a captive audience of your ideal buyers who associate your brand with value and belonging.
+A Slack group, a private LinkedIn group, a regular meetup, or a curated event series creates a captive audience of ideal buyers who associate your brand with value and belonging.

-The most effective B2B communities share several characteristics.
-They focus on a specific problem or role rather than a product.
-They are curated carefully so members find genuine value in the connections.
-They provide a mix of content, discussion, and networking.
-And they are run by people who genuinely care about the community, not by marketing teams trying to extract leads.
+Effective B2B communities focus on a specific problem or role rather than a product, are curated carefully so members find genuine value in the connections, provide a mix of content/discussion/networking, and are run by people who genuinely care — not by marketing teams trying to extract leads.

-Community-driven demand creation takes time.
-It is a 12 to 18-month investment before it generates meaningful pipeline.
-But the pipeline it generates is the highest quality and lowest cost of any demand creation channel, because the buyers already trust you before they ever enter your funnel.
+Community-driven demand creation takes 12 to 18 months before it generates meaningful pipeline.
+But the pipeline it produces is the highest-quality and lowest-cost of any demand creation channel, because buyers already trust you before they ever enter your funnel.

 Phase 2: Capture Demand

 Capturing demand means intercepting people who are already aware of the problem and actively looking for solutions.
-This is where most B2B companies focus the majority of their budget, and it makes sense — these are the highest-intent buyers.
+This is where most B2B companies focus the majority of their budget — these are the highest-intent buyers.
 But capture without creation is a shrinking game, because you are fighting over a fixed pool of active buyers alongside every competitor in your space.

 Search Engine Optimisation

-SEO is the most scalable demand capture channel in B2B.
+SEO is the most scalable demand capture channel in B2B, and partnering with a SaaS SEO agency is often the fastest way to build it.
 When someone searches for "demand generation agency" or "how to build a demand gen strategy," they are telling you exactly what they need.
 Ranking for those queries puts your company in front of buyers at the exact moment they are looking for what you sell.

 Effective B2B SEO for demand capture focuses on: